Primary Literacy Advisor

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-1. To assist primary school students, especially those who are performing below grade level, to develop an interest in literacy; improve academic performance and strengthen life skills.
+1. To assist primary schools students, especially those who are performing below grade level, to develop an interest in literacy; improve academic performance and strengthen life skills.

-2. To assist primary schools teachers with effective practices in classroom management; instructional planning and preparation; lesson delivery and assessment practices to facilitate student learning and provide continued advancement in literacy.
+2. To assist primary schools teachers to increase their use of effective practices in classroom management; instructional planning and preparation; lesson delivery and assessment practices to facilitate student learning and provide continued advancement in literacy.

 3. To increase engagement of parents in activities that support and promote literacy of their primary school aged children.

-Primary Literacy Advisers work under the support of the Ministry of Education and under the supervision of the assigned school principal or his/her designee.
-They work Monday through Friday using creative, student-centered strategies to ignite a love of reading, writing and comprehension to develop a strong foundation for each child’s future academic achievement.
+Primary Literacy Advisers work under the support of the Ministry of Education and under the supervision of the assigned school principal .
+They work Monday to Friday using creative, student-centered strategies to ignite a love of reading, writing and comprehension to develop a strong foundation for each child’s future academic achievement.

 • Experience in early childhood development, elementary education or youth development.
 This includes elementary education/literacy, life skills education, parent education/support, social work, library studies and/or creative arts.

-• 30 + hours of teaching/tutoring in areas of reading, writing and comprehension.
+• Teaching/tutoring in areas of reading, writing and comprehension.

 • Experience in classroom and behavioral management.